• Skip to primary navigation

 Storing and Reheating:

-Store any leftover Beef Stew with Red Wine in the fridge in an airtight container for up to 4 days.
+Store any leftover Beef Stew with Red Wine in the fridge in an airtight container for up to 4 days.ย

-Reheat the stew in the microwave or on the stove top.
+Reheat the stew in the microwave or on the stove top.ย

 Microwave: reheat each portion for 1 minutes, give it a stir and then microwave for an additional 1 minute.

 Stove Top: Place the stew in a pot over medium heat and bring to a simmer to heat through, about 5 minutes.
-Serve!
+Serve!ย

-Did you try this recipe?
-Connect with me & let me know how it turned out by commenting below!
+Did you make this recipe?Connect with me and let me know by commenting below!

 Jump to Comments